 Back in Geneva

-Our participation to Florimont’s February week of human rights has become a tradition.
+Our participation in Florimont’s February week of human rights has become a tradition.
 It is now the fourth running year that we are being invited.
-Although we are focused on humanization rather than human rights (strictly speaking), we are extremely grateful that the institute gives our message visibility which in turn gives the students the alternative of being pro-peace-builders rather than pro-sides.
+Although we are focused on humanization rather than human rights (strictly speaking), we are extremely grateful that the institute gives our message visibility which in turn gives the students the alternative of being pro-peacebuilders rather than pro-sides.

-One of the impact of this school presentation touched us in particular.
-Several students (on the initiative of 2 classmates: a Moroccan Jew and an Egyptian Muslim) expressed their desire of travelling together to the Holy Land and visit it through the lense of B8 of Hope!
+One of the impacts of this school presentation particularly touched us in particular.
+Several students (on the initiative of 2 classmates: a Moroccan Jew and an Egyptian Muslim) expressed their desire to travel together to the Holy Land and visit it through the perspective of B8 of Hope!